 Drunk Driving Accident Lawyer

 Drunk driving accidents are a leading cause of injury and fatality in Illinois car crashes.
 In addition to causing fatalities, these accidents can leave victims facing lifelong injuries and disability.
 Alcohol consumption isn’t the only cause of DUI crashes, however.
 Drivers can also become impaired through the use of prescription and recreational drugs.
-A drunk driving accident lawyer with Lloyd Miller Law Group can help DUI crash victims recover damages and hold negligent drivers accountable.
+A drunk driving accident lawyer with Lloyd Miller Law can help DUI crash victims recover damages and hold negligent drivers accountable.
 With over 75 years of combined experience winning personal injury cases in Illinois, our attorneys can help you get money for your medical bills, lost wages, and pain and suffering.

 Did a drunk driver cause your crash?
-Call the drunk driving accident lawyers at Lloyd Miller Law Group for a free consultation.
+Call the drunk driving accident lawyers at Lloyd Miller Law for a free consultation.

 How a Drunk Driving Accident Lawyer in Chicago Can Help You Recover

 Victims of car crashes can quickly become overwhelmed by communicating with insurance companies, piling up medical bills, and the stress of missing work while they heal.
 Our drunk driving accident lawyers can take over your personal injury case, allowing you to focus on your recovery.
-Lloyd Miller Law Group will help you navigate your DUI injury claim or lawsuit to ensure your claim is filed on time, the proper documentation is submitted, and crucial details are not missed.
+Lloyd Miller Law will help you navigate your DUI injury claim or lawsuit to ensure your claim is filed on time, the proper documentation is submitted, and crucial details are not missed.
 We understand the anatomy of a crash investigation, and can help you figure out how to prove you are not at fault in a car accident.
 Hiring a DUI accident attorney is especially important if you were involved in a hit-and-run accident involving a drunk driver.

 What Constitutes Driving While Intoxicated in Illinois?